Back

 Build assets

-Videos clipped in Premiere, posts in Canva, emails in another tool.
+Videos in Premiere, posts in Canva, emails elsewhere.
 Nothing shares context.

 5